bkonkle/storyverse/packages/server/README.md

 # Storyverse API

-This is a Koa application server written in TypeScript.
+This is an Express application server written in TypeScript.
 It uses GraphQL via [Postgraphile](https://www.graphile.org/postgraphile/) to communicate with the client.

 ## Installation